 We promote a vision of shared responsibility between all stakeholders for the human rights and environmental performance of the value chain (SDG 17)

 We acknowledge the value provided by nature, people and society and the need for social, human and natural capital accounting (SDG 12)

 We endeavour to provide work that is meaningful, purposeful and confers dignity (SDG 8)

 We commit to paying taxes, negotiating fair contracts and paying fair wages that reduce poverty, inequality and exclusion (SDG 1, 10)

-If you are an existing partner, please follow this link using your password to access the toolbox and get started on EFI’s ESG Due Diligence and Reporting Framework.
+If you are an existing partner, please follow this link using your password to access the toolbox.